Shirley Manson: Career

-Goodbye Mr Mackenzie
+Early career and 120 Minutes recognition (1987–1994)

 Manson's first musical experiences came from briefly singing with local Edinburgh acts The Wild Indians and performed backing vocals with Autumn 1904.
 While she was performing with her group, Manson was approached by Goodbye Mr Mackenzie's lead Martin Metcalfe to join his band.
 Manson was in a relationship with Metcalfe initially, but remained working with the band after splitting from him and became a prominent member, performing keyboards, backing vocals and becoming involved in the band's business side.
 Manson's first release with the Mackenzies was a YTS release of "Death of a Salesman" in 1984.
 The group signed a major-label record deal with Capitol Records in 1987, and they released their first album Good Deeds and Dirty Rags, and their only UK top 40 entry "The Rattler".
 In 1990, the group's contract was transferred to Parlophone, another EMI label, but after two singles failed to chart Parlophone declined to release the group's second album Hammer and Tongs.

 Gary Kurfirst, who managed Talking Heads and Debbie Harry, bought the Mackenzies contract and issued their second album through his own label Radioactive Records, a subsidiary of MCA Records.
 After another single failed to chart, the group were persuaded to leave Radioactive by their management.
 The Mackenzies continued to write material; Manson was also given the opportunity to record lead vocals on a number of tracks planned for the band's third album.
 Although MCA had no desire to further their commitments to Goodbye Mr. Mackenzie, the label expressed interest in recording an album with Manson, and after hearing several demos, Kurfirst signed Manson to Radioactive as a solo artist, with the remaining Mackenzies performing as her backing band to circumvent the band's existing deal with MCA.
 Manson's contract obliged her to deliver at least one album and, at the sole option of Radioactive, up to six additional albums.

-Angelfish

 Recording under the name Angelfish, and using some of the newly written material and a previously released Mackenzie b-side, Manson and the group recorded the tracks that would make up the Angelfish album in Connecticut with Talking Heads' Chris Frantz and Tina Weymouth.
-A lead in track "Suffocate Me" was sent to college radio where it was well received.
+A lead-in track, "Suffocate Me", was sent to college radio where it was well received.
 Angelfish and second single "Heartbreak to Hate" followed in 1994.
 Angelfish toured Belgium, Canada, France, and the U.S. The band co-supported Live on a tour of North America, along with Vic Chestnutt.
 The music video for "Suffocate Me" was aired once on MTV's 120 Minutes.
 Producer and musician Steve Marker caught the broadcast and thought Manson would be a great singer for his band, Garbage, which also featured producers Duke Erikson and Butch Vig.